wp-plugins/facebook-like-button-plugin/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.3.1 =
+* Added option to show/hide button on Archive pages.

+XFBML output gives the user a comment dialog when clicking the like button.

+* Added ability to choose XFBML instead of iframe.
+* Added headers for FB profile/application id.
+* Added thumbnail meta if a post has a thumbnail.
+* Moved the setting link to "Settings" group.
+* Added link in plugins listing to settings.
+* Added namespaces for opengraph and XFBML in html element.
+* Added language setting for XFBML output

 = 1.3 =
 XFBML output gives the user a comment dialog when clicking the like button.